virantha/bricknil/README.rst

 Bluetooth hubs (including the PoweredUp Passenger Train 60197_ and Cargo Train 60198_ sets, and the Lego Duplo Steam Train 10874_ and Cargo Train 10875_ ) using Python on OS X and Linux.
 This work was inspired by this EuroBricks_ thread, and the NodeJS Powered-Up_ library.
+Unlike the official apps available from LEGO, BrickNil allows you to control multiple hubs with a single program, which lets you easily scale to programming large interactive systems.

-It requires modern Python (designed and tested for 3.7) and uses asynchronous event programming built on top of the Curio_ async library.
+BrickNil requires modern Python (designed and tested for 3.7) and uses asynchronous event programming built on top of the Curio_ async library.
 As an aside, the choice of async library is fairly arbitrary; and enabling another library such as asyncio or Trio should be straightforward.